 The SWOMPS program is a simulator built for solving active origami systems with complex multi-physics behaviors.
 The package can capture the large deformation folding, the heat transfer, the inter-panel contact, and the thermal-mechanically coupled actuation of active origami systems.
 The program provides five different loading methods and allows users to create loading schemes with arbitrary number and sequence of these methods.
-The users can also stops the solver at a specified steps to switch to different methods and proceed the analysis.
+A list of related references are provided on the bottom of this page.

 The code package can be found on GitHub at: https://github.com/zzhuyii/OrigamiSimulator

 The tutorial video of the package is on Youtube: https://www.youtube.com/watch?v=E-UK9l_POkk